Australia’s future energy needs, require large-scale renewable energy production and storage.

 - A return on the bond would be provided commensurate with existing government bond rates.

-- Exempting green bonds from means testing would put investment in large-scale renewable energy production and storage projects on par with rooftop solar.
+- Exempting green bonds from means testing will put investment in large-scale renewable energy production and storage projects on par with rooftop solar.

-- Investment in renewable energy storage will help stabilise the electricity network.
+- Investment in large-scale renewable energy storage will help stabilise the electricity network, keeping electricity prices low.

 - Investment in large-scale renewable energy projects, such a Snowy Hydro 2.0, will help Australia reduce its carbon emissions and address the challenges posed by climate change.